Designing for Crisis ResPonse

 (01)

-A single radius applied to all alert topics like weather, crime, and infrastructure, caused alert noise and missed threats
+A single radius applied to all alert topics caused noise and missed threats

-Same physical location needed different radius settings for different threats (headquarters: tight radius for crime, wide for weather)
+Same location needed different radius settings per threat type (headquarters: tight for crime, wide for weather).

 Workaround: Duplicated locations into multiple folders (HQ-Traffic, HQ-Weather, HQ-Crime)

-Risk: One misconfigured monitoring configuration deployed across thousands of analysts means entire security teams could miss critical warnings during active crises.
+Risk: One misconfiguration deployed to thousands of analysts could cause teams to miss critical warnings.

 (02)